MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 - $true: Users can't report quarantined messages from quarantine.
 - $false: Users can report quarantined messages from quarantine.
 This is the default value.

-This parameter is required to create the report submission policy if you're sending reported messages to the reporting mailbox (Microsoft integrated reporting experience or third-party tools).

 ```yaml
 Type: Boolean